Kerala Public Works Department: About Department

 The department is headed by a senior minister of cabinet rank.
-Presently P. A. Mohammed Riyas, representing Beypore Constituency is the minister for PWD.
+Presently P. K. Basheer, representing Eranad Constituency is the minister for PWD.
 The Minister is assisted by a senior IAS officer, Secretary for Public Works who heads the secretariat functions.
 As a technical department, it has a council composed of Chief Engineers and technical advisors along with nominated representatives from economical and social spheres.

 Wings

 Administration Wing

-This wing is headed by a Chief Engineer and deals with matters related to the general administration and human resources management pertains to the whole department.
+This wing is headed by a Chief Engineer (Administration) and deals with matters related to the general administration and human resources management pertains to the whole department.
 Establishment matters, human resource development, Information technology & e-Governance related matters and internal vigilance are the main functions of this wing.
 Administration wing functions from the head office at Thiruvananthapuram and there are no sub-offices for this wing at any parts of the State.
 The following are the main sections under the administration wing.

 Roads Wing

 Roads wing deals with the planning, project preparation, construction, maintenance and arrangement of works of all State Highways and Major District Roads under the State.
-This wing is having its headquarters at Thiruvananthapuram and is under the control of a Chief Engineer who is assisted by a Deputy Chief Engineer, a Senior Finance Officer and supported by technical and other ministerial staff.
+This wing is having its headquarters at Thiruvananthapuram and is under the control of a Chief Engineer (Roads) who is assisted by a Deputy Chief Engineer, a Senior Finance Officer and supported by technical and other ministerial staff.
 This wing have field offices with Circle offices at regional level, division offices at district level, sub-division offices at taluk level and Section offices at the lowest level.

 There are three Circle offices under the roads wing namely south circle, Central circle and North circle each headed by a Superintending Engineer.
 Under each Circle offices there are division offices headed by an Executive Engineer.
 The sub-division offices are headed by Assistant Executive Engineer and Section offices are headed by Assistant Engineer.